Professional Activities

 February 2010.
 Using Primary Sources.
 Literacy II course presentation.
 Presented at Belmont University, Nashville, TN.

 November 2009.
-TEL Convo.
+Tennessee Electronic Library Convo.
 Convocation.
 Presented at Belmont University, Nashville, TN.

 October 2009.
 Google Earth.
 Convocation.
 Presented at Belmont University, Nashville, TN.